paulocilasjr/training-material/topics/statistics/tutorials/multimodal_learner/tutorial.md

 {:  .comment}

 Multimodal Learning is increasingly central to precison oncology, where clinically meaningful predictions often depend on integrating imagin, structured clinical variables, and text annotations.
-This tutorial uses the HANCOCK dataset ({% cite Dorrich2025 %})-head-and-neck squamous cell carcinoma (HNSCC)-to build a multimodal model that predicts recurrence by combining clinical variables, ICD text, and CD3/CD8 immunohistochemistry images.
+This tutorial uses the HANCOCK dataset ({% cite Dorrich2025 %}) to build a multimodal model that predicts recurrence by combining clinical variables, ICD text, and CD3/CD8 immunohistochemistry images.
 We will train a late-fusion model with GLEAM Multimodal Learner and evaluate model's performance.

 > <agenda-title></agenda-title>
 >